tsunami416604/azure-docs.hu-hu/articles/security/fundamentals/choose-ad-authn.md

 ---
-title: Válassza ki a megfelelő hitelesítési módszert az Azure AD Hybrid Identity megoldáshoz | Microsoft Docs
+title: Choose the right authentication method for your Azure AD hybrid identity solution | Microsoft Docs
-description: Ez az útmutató segítséget nyújt az ügyvezetők, a informatikai igazgatók, a CISOs, a vezető identitás-építészek, a vállalati építészek és a biztonsági és informatikai döntéshozók számára, hogy az Azure AD Hybrid Identity megoldáshoz használt hitelesítési módszert használják közepes és nagy szervezetekben.
+description: This guide helps CEOs, CIOs, CISOs, Chief Identity Architects, Enterprise Architects, and Security and IT decision makers responsible for choosing an authentication method for their Azure AD hybrid identity solution in medium to large organizations.
 keywords: ''
 author: martincoetzer
 ms.author: martinco